openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `attachments_supported`: JSON array containing all attachment types supported by the OP.
 Possible values are `external` and `embedded`.
 If the list is empty, the OP does not support attachments.

 `digest_algorithms_supported`: JSON array containing all supported digest algorithms which can be used as `alg` property within the digest object of external attachments.
-If the OP supports external attachments, at least the algorithm `SHA-256` MUST be supported by the OP as well.
-For information on predefined digest algorithm values see [@!predefined_values].
+If the OP supports external attachments, at least the algorithm `sha-256` MUST be supported by the OP as well.
+The list of possible digest/hash algorithm names is maintained by IANA in [@!hash_name_registry] (established by [@?RFC6920]).

 This is an example openid-configuration snippet: